tarung/notes/MLF/Batch2.md

 ### Probabilistic Models and Their Role

-The output of a density estimation process is a probabilistic model \( P \) that maps data points \( x \) from their input space (such as the space of tweets or other forms of data) to positive real numbers representing probabilities.
+The output of a density estimation process is a probabilistic model $P$ that maps data points $x$ from their input space (such as the space of tweets or other forms of data) to positive real numbers representing probabilities.
 A key property of such models is that the sum of probabilities over all possible data points must equal 1, ensuring that the model is a valid probability distribution.

-For instance, if a tweet is represented as a sequence of 128 characters, and each character can be one of 26 lowercase letters (or possibly 27 including a space), the space of all possible tweets is enormous—\( 26^{128} \) possible tweets.
+For instance, if a tweet is represented as a sequence of 128 characters, and each character can be one of 26 lowercase letters (or possibly 27 including a space), the space of all possible tweets is enormous—$26^{128}$ possible tweets.
 The model must assign a probability to every potential tweet such that the probabilities sum to 1.

 ---

 ### Mathematical Formulation of Density Estimation

-The goal is to learn a function \( P: \mathbb{R}^d \to \mathbb{R}^+ \) that assigns probabilities to each possible data point in a \( d \)-dimensional space, where \( d \) is the dimensionality of the data.
-The sum (or integral, in the case of continuous variables) of \( P(x) \) over all \( x \) must be 1.
+The goal is to learn a function $P: \mathbb{R}^d \to \mathbb{R}^+$ that assigns probabilities to each possible data point in a $d$-dimensional space, where $d$ is the dimensionality of the data.
+The sum (or integral, in the case of continuous variables) of $P(x)$ over all $x$ must be 1.

-The learning algorithm receives a dataset consisting of \( n \) samples \( \{x_1, x_2, ..., x_n\} \) drawn from the underlying distribution.
-The objective is to find a probability distribution \( P \) that assigns high probabilities to data points that resemble the training data, and low probabilities elsewhere.
+The learning algorithm receives a dataset consisting of $n$ samples $\{x_1, x_2, ..., x_n\}$ drawn from the underlying distribution.
+The objective is to find a probability distribution $P$ that assigns high probabilities to data points that resemble the training data, and low probabilities elsewhere.

 To quantify how well a model fits the data, the negative log likelihood (NLL) is commonly used as a loss function.
-Specifically, for each data point \( x_i \), the model aims to maximize \( P(x_i) \), or equivalently minimize \( -\log P(x_i) \).
+Specifically, for each data point $x_i$, the model aims to maximize $P(x_i)$, or equivalently minimize $-\log P(x_i)$.
 The average negative log likelihood over the dataset is minimized to find the best model.

 ---